View Document

 ⦁ Client assessment processes and procedures.

-⦁ A clinical risk register for record-keeping and logs.
+⦁ A clinical risk register.

 ⦁ Staff training to respond to critical incidents.